Particle scattering in a sonic analogue of special relativity: Phonon scattering kinematics

-At this point, the reader may find themselves wondering why we seem to be re-deriving results that are well known in QFT~\cite{peskinIntroductionQuantumField2018a}.
-While the na\"{i}ve method of setting $\beta_\init=0$ in Eq.~\eqref{Eq:PhononEnergyRatio_simplified} does indeed provide a shortcut to the co-moving in-universe description of scattering [i.e.,~without explicitly needing to consider the transformation equations Eqs.~\eqref{Eq:Transformation for initial frequency}--\eqref{Eq:TransformationOneMinusCosTheta}], this only works for scattering from particles that are sonically Lorentz obeying in nature.
-Specifically, the equivalence of these two methods is a result of the fact that the energy-momentum relation for internal particles transforms covariantly under the same sonic Lorentz transformation that applies to in-universe-observer reference frames.\footnote{As noted in passing earlier, the internal particle's energy and momentum can be collected into the four-momentum $P^\mu$.
+At this point, readers may find themselves wondering why we seem to be rederiving results that are well known in QFT~\cite{peskinIntroductionQuantumField2018a}.
+While the na\"{i}ve method of setting $\beta_\init=0$ in Eq.~\eqref{Eq:PhononEnergyRatio_simplified} does indeed provide a shortcut to the comoving in-universe description of scattering [i.e.,~without explicitly needing to consider the transformation equations Eqs.~\eqref{Eq:Transformation for initial frequency}--\eqref{Eq:TransformationOneMinusCosTheta}], this only works for scattering from particles that are sonically Lorentz obeying in nature.
+Specifically, the equivalence of these two methods is a result of the fact that the energy-momentum relation for internal particles transforms covariantly under the same sonic Lorentz transformation that applies to in-universe observer reference frames.\footnote{As noted in passing earlier, the internal particle's energy and momentum can be collected into the four-momentum $P^\mu$.
 With $P^\mu\coloneqq(E/c_\sonic,\vec{p})$, one can use Eq.~\eqref{Eq:Relativistic_particle} ($E=\gamma{mc^2_\sonic}$ and $\vec{p}=\gamma{m\vec{v}}$) to verify that $P^\mu$ is indeed a Lorentz-covariant object.} External particles, however, are \textit{not} sonically Lorentz obeying in nature---their energy-momentum relations do not transform covariantly under the sonic Lorentz transformation---and so the shortcut that happened to work with internal particles \textit{does not} apply when we are considering external particles.

-Re-obtaining the familiar expression for Compton scattering by utilizing the simple approach that we first detailed in Section~\ref{Sec:Paper_Strategy} provides a sanity check for our approach, and it provides a familiar example through which to elucidate some important details regarding the derivation.
+Reobtaining the familiar expression for Compton scattering by utilizing the simple approach that we first detailed in Sec.~\ref{Sec:Paper_Strategy} provides a sanity check for our approach, and it provides a familiar example through which to elucidate some important details regarding the derivation.